Berkshire County Historical Society

 Since its founding in 1962, the Berkshire County Historical Society has preserved and shared the memories of our communities.
 Photographs, manuscripts, artifacts, and oral histories all illustrate the amazing histories of this region.

-And for over forty years, the Historical Society has also preserved Herman Melville’s Arrowhead.
+In addition, BCHS preserves Herman Melville’s historic home and farm, Arrowhead.
 We are honored to share this National Historic Landmark with the world.

-The Berkshire County Historical Society is a non-profit corporation dedicated to collecting, preserving, and disseminating the history of Berkshire County in western Massachusetts.
+BCHS is a non-profit corporation dedicated to collecting, preserving, and disseminating the history of Berkshire County in western Massachusetts.
 In addition, the Berkshire County Historical Society is committed to the preservation and interpretation of Arrowhead, home of author Herman Melville, designated a National Historic Landmark.
-Adopted by the BCHS Board of Directors, 1989; updated April 23, 2018.
+See our by-laws here.

 Officers: